Back to Blog

 4. Billing model

 There's a real distinction in how concierge practices bill.
+The right model depends in part on whether you're on Medicare, since each model interacts with Medicare differently.

 Traditional concierge.
 Membership fee plus insurance billing.
 The retainer buys access and extra services; insurance is billed for the actual medical care.